ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-hardaker-dnsop-must-not-sha1.md

 # Acknowledgments

-The authors appreciate the comments and suggestions from the following IETF participants in helping produce this document: Mark Andrews, Mark Andrews, Paul Wouters and the many members of the DNSOP working group that discussed this draft.
+The authors appreciate the comments and suggestions from the following IETF participants in helping produce this document: Mark Andrews, Peter Dickson, Peter Thomassen, Paul Wouters and the many members of the DNSOP working group that discussed this draft.

 # Current algorithm usage levels